-Complies [X] Partial compliance [] Explanation [] 13.
-The audit committee may of without the presence of an utive of the co ompany into its meetings, eve en ordering their appearance Complies [X] Partial compliance [] Explanation [] 14.
-The audit committee should be informed on any corporate and structural operations that the company plans to make, so that it can analyse them and submit a preliminary report to the board on the economic terms and impact on accounts, and particularly on the exchange ratio proposed, if any.
-Complies [] Partial compliance [] Explanation [] Not applicable [X]
+43. The audit committee may call any employee or executive of the company into its meetings, even ordering their appearance without the presence of any other senior officer.

+44. The audit committee should be informed on any corporate and structural operations that the company plans to make, so that it can analyse them and submit a preliminary report to the board on the economic terms and impact on accounts, and particularly on the exchange ratio proposed, if any.

+Complies [ ]

+Partial compliance [ ]

+Explanation [ ]

+Not applicable [ X ]